mvolkmann/blog/src/ocaml.md

 ### Records

 A record an immutable collections of fields.
+Record type names must begin with a lowercase letter.
 The fields can have differents types, including other record types.
 Records are similar to structs in other languages.